 Christ Church Book Club

 7:00pm.
-Third Tuesday of the Month.
-An eclectic choice of various books, one main book or excerpt per evening, along with reference to other books, for discussion and debate.
+Designated Tuesdays in September, October, November, January, February, April, and May.
+An eclectic and often eccentric choice of a great range of books, one or two main books or excerpt per evening, along with reference to other books, for discussion and debate.
 Open to all and everyone!
 One hour.
 Where?
 Coronation Room, Christ Church Parish Hall, 7 Wentworth Street, Windsor, Nova Scotia.
-Contact: David Curry 798-2454.
+Contact: David Curry 790-6173.

 Dates: September 20th, October 18th, November 22nd, 2016;